 Also known as: Wafer Ash, Hop Tree

 Ptelea Hop tree is a deciduous small rounded headed tree or large shrub.
-Flowers are small yellow green in a dense cluster form: the foliage is aromatic when leaves are crushed, yellow fall color.
+Flowers are small yellow-green in a dense cluster form: the foliage is aromatic when leaves are crushed, yellow fall color.
 It forms a spreading, usually multi-stemmed plant that seldom exceeds 20 feet in height.
 When in bloom it’s as if you are walking through an orange grove.
-The common name refers to the fact the fruit were once used in making beer as a substitute for hops.
+The common name refers to the fact the fruit was once used in making beer as a substitute for hops.

 Yearly Foliage: Deciduous

 Hardiness Zone: 4-9

 Soil: Average, sandy loamy, and must have excellent drained soil or roots will rot.

 Wildlife: Nectar-insects, Nectar-butterflies, Nectar-bees

 NOTE: Hop Bare Root Seedlings Shipping ONLY during December-January when dormant Sold in Bundles of 5 or 10 with FREE Shipping.